 iPadOS 15: New features, compatibility, release date

-iPadOS 15 received its first preview during the WWDC21 keynote.
+iPadOS 15 received its first preview during the WWDC21 keynote and launched three months after this on September 20.
 The iPad software focuses on productivity features, bringing a new Home Screen design with integrated widgets and the App Library.
 Here’s everything about Apple’s latest iPadOS update.

 Table of contents